watxaut-alpha/python_training/README.md

 This, obviously, happens with every MUTABLE variable.
 So you have to know exactly what you are doing when doing this_mutable_var = this_other_mutable_var.
 Don't say I didn't warn you.
 I am 99% sure this will happen at some point in your code, but humans do learn by smashing their head into the problems, it's the way we are coded.

+### Ex2: Lorem Ipsum
+Hey you should know about lists and dictionaries already!
+Given the 3 first paragraphs of Lorem Ipsum as string s_lorem_ipsum:
+1. Print how many times the characters "a", "q", "w", "k" appear in s_lorem_ipsum
+2. Find the 3 words that appear the most in s_lorem_ipsum

+**PRO TIP:** if you do s_lorem_ipsum.split(" "), you will get a list of words, try it out ;)

 A brief summary of (nearly) everything II
 -----